cjus/hydra-aws-docker-article/README2.md

 ### Scaling services

+One of the great benefits of using Docker Swarm mode is that you're able to perform other orchestration tasks such as scaling the number of services base on container type.

-Scaling services is just a matter of using the Docker service scale command and specifying the service name and the number of required replicas.
+Scaling services is just a matter of using the Docker `service scale` command and specifying the service name and the number of required replicas.
 This allows you to scale a service up or down.

 ```shell
 $ docker service scale hydra-router=3